paucls/my-xp-practices-journey/README.md

 - What TDD Is and Is Not, Erik Dietrich https://daedtech.com/what-tdd-is-and-is-not
 - A Set of Unit Testing Rules, Michael Feathers (09/09/2005) https://www.artima.com/weblogs/viewpost.jsp?thread=126923

+### Contract Testing
+- Software Contracts Or: How I Learned to Stop Worrying and Love Releasing.
+Seb Rose.
+SCL Conf 2019. https://youtu.be/NW9Ne6aC_Dk

 ## Videos
 - The 3 Laws of TDD: Focus on One Thing at a Time, Jon Reid https://qualitycoding.org/3-laws-tdd/
 - “Episode 6: TDD” of Clean Coders, Robert Martin https://cleancoders.com/episode/clean-code-episode-6-p1/show